bostick/tabit-file-format/description/tabit-file-format-description.md

 Different versions of TabIt may save to the same file format version.

-This document deals with version numbers encoded in .tbt files and doesn't talk about versions of the TabIt product itself.
+This document deals with version numbers encoded in .tbt files and does not talk about versions of the TabIt product itself.

 Relatedly, TabIt files store both a version number and a version string.